dnnguyen99/blog/_posts/2023-06-28-multiple-linear-regression-part3.md

 \end{bmatrix}$$

 ### GD Step 3: Update the estimates
 Let the step size $\lambda = 0.01$.
 We can adjust the step size to make the coefficients converge faster.
-However, we should be careful about using step size that is too large as we might miss the optimal solution.
+However, we should be careful about using a step size that is too large as we might miss the optimal solution.
 We will update the new estimate using our update rule:

 $$\beta^{(1)} = \beta^{(0)} - \lambda \nabla L(y, \hat{y}) $$
 $$\beta^{(1)} = \begin{bmatrix}